Seahouses & North Sunderland

 There are many other small, independent shops to appeal to all ages, as well as fish and chip shops and the Co-op.

-Bamburgh B-Fest is a fantastic summer evening music festival happening in the shadow of Bamburgh Castle on Saturday 13th August, hosted by Hospice Care.
+Bamburgh B-Fest is a fantastic summer evening music festival happening in the shadow of Bamburgh Castle each summer, usually in August.
 BFest is a celebration of a multitude of genres of music from classical through to rock and roll and many points in between.
 Their aim is to give you a great summer evening, lounging on picnic blankets or sitting in deck chairs, enjoying your own picnic, listening to some cool sounds and watching the sun set on Bamburgh castle – perhaps with a glass of fizz or whatever tickles your fancy.

 At BFest provide the venue, the music and the atmosphere, all you have to do is bring along the things you need to be comfortable and, if you want, your wicker baskets packed with delights.
-Click here to visit their website and to buy your ticket.
-Tickets are £17.50.
-(Bamburgh is just 3.5 miles up the road from Seahouses).
+Click here to visit their Facebook page for the latest updates.

 Annual Seahouses Lifeboat Fete